 Note: At resubmission, the revised thesis or DPhil/MPhil by publication submission as a whole is re-assessed, not just the new, re-written, or revised material.

-PGR14.9.8 The resubmission deadline is calculated from the date of notification of the outcome of the viva examination by the Research Degrees Award Board.
+PGR14.9.8 The resubmission deadline is calculated from the date of notification of the outcome of the viva examination by the Taught and Research Degrees Award Board (RDAB).
 RDAB may recommend that some further supervision may be beneficial and, where the candidate chooses to take up this recommendation, they will be required to pay the appropriate pro-rata fee as advised by the Graduate School.

 The resubmission viva

 PGR14.9.10 The candidate will be exempt from undergoing a further viva voce at resubmission only where the examiners unanimously agree, having re-assessed the resubmitted work, that there is no need for it and that the degree can be awarded on the basis of revision of the thesis/critical commentary alone.
 However, a candidate cannot be failed outright at resubmission and the degree not awarded without having the opportunity to undergo a further viva.

 PGR14.9.11 Where the resubmission viva is required, the Director of Studies may request sight of the examiners’ resubmission preliminary reports from the Graduate School to assist the candidate’s preparation for the viva.
 The candidates themselves may not have a copy of these reports however, nor should it be assumed that the examiners will limit their line of questioning during the viva to that outlined in the preliminary reports.

 PGR14.9.12 A candidate who submits a thesis or critical commentary and collection of published works for re-assessment is required to pay the appropriate fee as advised by the Graduate School.

 PGR14.10 Regulations when the examiners recommend outcome PGR14.6.1R D: Degree not awarded and no resubmission permitted